-- Pollution – the use of herbicides and pesticides has poisoned large numbers of wildlife and removed essential plants from food chains.
+The use of herbicides and pesticides has poisoned large numbers of wildlife and removed essential plants from food chains.

-- Traditions – in some cultures, myths exist where people believe certain animals possess magical or medicinal properties, leading to animals being captured and killed illegally.
+In some cultures, myths exist where people believe certain animals possess magical or medicinal properties, leading to animals being captured and killed illegally.

-- Competition – some animals are persecuted by humans when there is competition for food or space.
+Some animals are persecuted by humans when there is competition for food or space.
 This typically happens when their natural habitat has been reduced and animals turn to crops and livestock as a food source.

 One of our roles is to create a link between zoo-managed populations of endangered species and wild populations being managed in situ.
 Your donations to the zoo directly contribute to our selected in situ conservation programmes, which are listed below.

 This charity aims to save tree kangaroos and the Torricelli Mountain Range in Papua New Guinea.
 It has worked with local people to introduce other protein sources and farming to reduce hunting of this species, along with many other community and cultural initiatives.

 Belfast Zoo was the first zoo in the UK and Ireland to breed Goodfellow’s tree kangaroo and has seen continued breeding success.

 The Lemur Conservation Association (AEECL)